Suzanne Peignot

-Suzanne Peignot, née Suzanne Rivière (1895–1993), was a French soprano, privileged interpreter of The Six.
+Suzanne Jeanne Marie Peignot ([syzan ʒan maʁi pɛɲo]), née Rivière ([ʁivjɛʁ]; 25 September 1895 – 25 April 1993), was a French soprano, a privileged interpreter of the group Les Six.
 Her friends nicknamed her la Reine des mouettes ("the Queen of the Seagulls"), an allusion to one of the melodies she successfully sang.
 As for him, Erik Satie had nicknamed her ma très petite da-dame.

 Life

-Born in Compiègne, daughter of a cavalry officer, Suzanne Rivière's childhood was marked by military life (and its incessant traveling: Compiègne in 1894, Provins in 1911, Dinan in 1912, Rennes in 1914, the front line) and by the death of her mother when she was only 11 years old (she was placed with her paternal aunt, the mother of Emmanuel Faÿ, then returned at the age of 14 to live with her recently remarried father).
+Born in Compiègne, she was the daughter of cavalry officer Augustin Marie Emmanuel Rivière (1867-1931) and his first wife Marie Madeleine Carbonnier (1873-1906).
+Rivière's childhood was marked by military life (and its incessant traveling: Compiègne in 1894, Provins in 1911, Dinan in 1912, Rennes in 1914, the front line) and by the death of her mother when she was only 11 years old she was placed with her paternal aunt Cécile Rivière (1862-1917), mother of historian Bernard Faÿ, her cousin.
+She then returned at the age of 14 to live with her recently remarried father.

 Training

-During the conflict, Suzanne Rivière lived in Paris with her Parisian grandparents.
+During the conflict, Rivière lived in Paris with her Parisian grandparents.
 She took singing lessons with Madame Ronceret (who introduced her to Claude Debussy, with whom she had her first auditions), with Baroness Medem, and with the wife of Louis Fourestier.
 As a volunteer with the war wounded, she met Yvette Guilbert, also a volunteer, who made her work (hard) on the repertoire of old songs.
-Her cousin Emmanuel Faÿ was a friend of Marc Allégret and introduced her to the group of "Nouveaux jeunes" which would soon become the Six.
-She began her lyrical career by giving small roles in Il ritorno d'Ulisse in patria (Monteverdi, conducted by Vincent d'Indy) and in Hin und zurück (Hindemith, conducted by Madeleine Milhaud).
+Her cousin Emmanuel Faÿ (1897-1923), himself an artist and musician, was a friend of Marc Allégret and introduced her to the group of "Nouveaux jeunes" which would soon become The Six.
+She began her lyrical career by giving small roles in Monteverdi's Il ritorno d'Ulisse in patria, conducted by Vincent d'Indy, and in Hindemith's Hin und zurück, conducted by Madeleine Milhaud.